Starting an affiliate website is a great way to make money online.

 - High-Intensity Interval Training (HIIT)

-Focusing yourself on a particular niche can really help you target people.
+Focusing yourself on a particular niche can really help you target people; for example, building a site around the niche of rowing for fitness.

-You can even niche that further like Rowing For Weight-loss which would give you some lateral movement to complementary topics like diet.
+You can even niche that down further into rowing for weight-loss, which would give you some lateral movement to complementary topics like diet.

 But a warning…